lamek/dash_getting_started/README.md

         * Mostly completes 'CommandRunner' class
         * Adds Command class, Arg class, and CommandArgs
         * Adds HelpCommand class and ExitCommand
-        * Adds first Command in app setup (bin/cli.dart)
+        * Adds Command our app (bin/cli.dart)
         * Doesn't really add any new functionality.
 Kind of a regression.
 The only inputs that won't give you an error are 'exit' and 'help'.
-    * Content ideas
-      * Say something like "This is a mostly complete framework.
-Whenever we add more user-facing functionality to this app, we'll follow this process: 1.
-Create a Command subclass.
-2. Add the command to the app via `addCommand` in bin/cli.dart.
-3. Write the business logic for the command in `Command.run`.
-There's still some development to do on hte "framework" itself, but we will indeed be adding several commands with this process."
-      * Don't forget to add new `exports` to library file!

 6. YAML
    * Introduces:
-     * reading Files
-     * Parsing YAML
+     * Parsing yaml - pkg:yaml
+     * Reading files with dart:io - File and Platform APIs
    * App functionality
-      * Indeed, that's what we'll do now by adding the `version command`.
+      * Adds pkg:yaml
+      * Adds VersionCommand, which parses the pubspec.yaml file and then returns the version.
+      * Adds that command to the app in the bin
+7. Testing
+   * Introduces
+     * TDD
+     * package:test
+     *  group
+     *  test
+     *  expect
+     *  Some matchers
+   * App functionality
+     * Adds many “blank” tests to be filled out over time.
+     * Adds a few tests that are implemented
+8. Data and JSON
+   * Introduces
+     * Data models
+     * JSON deserialization
+     *
+   * App functionality

 **Everything below this line is WIP**

-* Testing - Before Wikipedia stuff (TDD)

 * Make call to Wikipedia for real article
    * Add `getArticleSummary` (Add Args)